06c00306-614f-4b6a-89c0-9f495ffba9a5/Arch-Linux-Documentation/README.md

 ## Introduction
-PureArch is a comprehensive guide for installing and configuring Arch Linux.
-It provides detailed instructions covering the complete installation process, desktop environment setup, and system customization options.
-The repository is organized into sections for installation steps, desktop environments, system optimization, and troubleshooting references, making it a practical resource for users wanting to install Arch Linux properly. https://wiki.archlinux.org/title/Installation_guide
+PureArch is a step-by-step guide for installing and customizing Arch Linux.
+It provides detailed instructions from basic installation through desktop environment setup and even creating your own custom installation ISO with Calamares installer.
+The repository is organized in a logical progression, with each section building on the previous one, making it suitable for both beginners and experienced users looking for a reference.
+All commands and configurations are thoroughly documented to ensure a smooth installation process. https://wiki.archlinux.org/title/Installation_guide

 <br>